-Note: As shown in the estimates above, the quantitative analysis estimates that no sea turtles would be killed and a small number could be injured.
-See Appendix E (Estimated Impacts on Marine Mammals and Sea Turtles under the Proposed Action) for detailed take information.
+Note: As shown in the estimates above, the quantitative analysis estimates that one loggerhead turtle could be killed and a small number of loggerhead and leatherback turtles could be injured.

-Figure 3.8-30: Estimated Impacts on Sea Turtles from a Small Ship Shock Trial
+Figure 3.8-26: Estimated Impacts on Sea Turtles from a Small Ship Shock Trial under Alternative 1

-Note: As shown in the estimates above, the quantitative analysis estimates that one loggerhead sea turtle would be killed and a small number of most other sea turtle species could be injured.
-See Appendix E (Estimated Impacts on Marine Mammals and Sea Turtles under the Proposed Action) for detailed take information.
+Note: As shown in the estimates above, the quantitative analysis estimates that one loggerhead turtle could be killed and a small number of most other sea turtle species could be injured.

-Figure 3.8-31: Estimated Impacts on Sea Turtles from a Large Ship Shock Trial
+Figure 3.8-27: Estimated Impacts on Sea Turtles from a Large Ship Shock Trial under Alternative 1

-As shown in the above estimates, the quantitative analysis estimates that a small number of green, Kemp's ridley, loggerhead, and leatherback sea turtles would be exposed to levels of explosive sound and energy that could cause PTS and TTS, some loggerhead sea turtles would be injured, and no sea turtles would be killed, excluding ship shock trials.
-The quantitative analysis predicts that no hawksbill sea turtles are likely to be exposed to the levels of explosive sound and energy that could cause injury, PTS, or TTS during testing activities under Alternative 1, excluding ship shock trials.
-In Figure 3.8-26 to Figure 3.8-29, fractional estimated impacts per region and activity area represent the probability that the number of estimated impacts by effect will occur in a certain region or be due to a certain activity category.
-For ship shock trials, the quantitative analysis estimates that one loggerhead turtle could be killed and sea turtles of all species present in the Study Area could either be injured or be exposed to levels of explosive sound and energy that could cause PTS and TTS.
+As shown in the above estimates, the quantitative analysis estimates that a small number of green, Kemp's ridley, loggerhead, and leatherback turtles would be exposed to levels of explosive sound and energy that could cause TTS and PTS, some loggerhead sea turtles would be injured, and no sea turtles would be killed, excluding ship shock trials.
+The quantitative analysis predicts that no hawksbill sea turtles are likely to be exposed to the levels of explosive sound and energy that could cause TTS, PTS, or injury during testing activities under Alternative 1, excluding ship shock trials.
+In Figure 3.8-22 to Figure 3.8-25, fractional estimated impacts per region and activity area represent the probability that the number of estimated impacts by effect will occur in a certain region or be due to a certain activity category.
+Additionally, the quantitative analysis estimates that one loggerhead turtle could be killed during a small ship shock trial and one during a large ship shock trial (Figure 3.8-26 and Figure 3.8-27).
+All sea turtle species present in the Study Area could be exposed to levels of explosive sound and energy that could cause TTS or PTS, and only Kemp's, leatherback, or loggerhead turtles could be injured during small or large ship shock trials.